Miyorina378/GiveAndGet/README.md

 This repository is created for CN331's Project.

-GiveAndGet is a web application for buy,sell or trade anything you wanted.
+GiveAndGet is a web application for buy, sell or trade anything you wanted.

 # Iteration0
 ## Task